rugbyprof/2143-ObjectOrientedProgramming/Assignments/03-BinarySearch.md

 ### Binary Search Tree as An Array (List)

-We determine the location of items in the list by using the following method:
+We determine where to place items (and how to find items) in the list by using the following method:

 1. Do not use the first list element.
-Zero messes things up.
+The zero index messes things up.
-2. If the list is empty, place item at the 1<sup>st</sup> location.
+2. If the list is empty, place item at the 1<sup>st</sup> index location.
 3. Each subsequent item to be inserted gets compared with the root and the next location gets calculated:
     - if its less than:
-        - Left Child = 2*i (where i == index into list)
+        - Left Child = 2*i (where i = index into list)
     - if its greater than:
-        - Right Child - 2*i+1
+        - Right Child - 2*i+1 (again where i = index into list)
 4. If that location is occupied, then keep comparing until an empty spot is found.

+#### Example:

+Lets place the items